gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

     return new ApolloClient({
       ...options.client,
       link: ApolloLink.from([
-        // ... your ApolloLink middleware here
+        // ... your ApolloLink middlewares here
         new HttpLink(options.linkHttp)
       ]),
       cache: new InMemoryCache(options.cacheInMemory)